a-h/understanding-lsp/slides.md

 * Mesages can be requests/responses correlated by ID, or notifications which don't need a response
 * The text editor doesn't need to wait for a response to a request to send additional requests
 * The LSP _or_ text editor can send notifications, such as `textDocument/didOpen` or `textDocument/publishDiagnostics`
-* Our new `Transport` type can be used to register notification and request/response handler functions
+* Our new `Mux` type can be used to register notification and request/response handler functions

 ---
 layout: section